ppoon23/Personal-Portfolio/README.md

-# Personal-Portfolio
+# Personal-Portfolio Template
-Personal website to store projects and resume
+Template of a personal website

-This is an updated personal website.
-It serves as a place for me to place my past experience, projects, and contact info together.
-Also, it allows me to practice front end developing skills using html, css, and javascript.
-The website will be expanded as I push more projects up.
+This was originally used as a personal portfolio.
+Now it serves as a template for people to use